killerfrienddk/Discord.KillersLibrary/README.md

     style.SkipBtnColor = ButtonStyle.Primary;
     style.FastChangeBtns = false; // Do you want there to be a button that goes directly to either ends? style.PageNumbers = true; //Do you want the embed to have page numbers like "Page: 1/4"?
-Depends on how many pages you have.
+Depends on how many pages you have. style.RemoveDeleteBtn = false; // Do you want to remove the Delete button (trash icon)?

     await _embedPagesService.CreateEmbedPages(client, embedBuilders, context, style: style);
     // await _embedPagesService.CreateEmbedPages(client, embedBuilders, command: command, style: style); //Or slashcommands